 Reading Intervention Endorsement Program

 The Reading Intervention Endorsement coursework is for those who currently hold a teaching license and are looking for additional professional development.
-The Endorsement prepares teachers to work as a Reading Interventionist at the Pre-K through Grade 12 levels.
-The role of a Reading Interventionist may look different depending on the school or district, but all have the common goal of building reading skills in all students.
-The Endorsement also prepares teachers to become a Literacy Coach, a position that works alongside teachers and administrators on professional development to further the literacy teaching practices of all teachers.
+The Endorsement prepares teachers to be even more responsive to the variety of literacy needs and experiences within their classrooms, and/or to work as a Reading Interventionist or Literacy Coach at any Pre-K through Grade 12 level.
+While the role of a Reading Interventionist or Literacy Coach may look different depending on the school or district,all have the common goal of advancing the reading skills of all students.

 Additionally, Endorsement coursework can:

 - Further the practice of Pre-K, Elementary, and Secondary teachers who specialize in any subject area, integrating expended knowledge of literacy into current classroom practices